-Complementary and alternative medicine (CAM) combines products and therapies outside conventional medicine.
-Complementary therapies are used along with medical treatments.
-Alternative therapies are used instead of medical treatments.
-In the United States, approximately 75 percent of MS patients use some form of CAM (NMSS).
+Complementary and alternative medicine (CAM) combines products and therapies that are outside of conventional medicine.
+Complementary therapies should be used along with medical treatments.
+On the other hand, alternative therapies are used instead of medical treatments.
+In the Unites States, an estimated 70 percent of people with MS have used alternative treatments.

-CAM treatments have not been proven effective.
-Some may be helpful.
-Others may be harmful.
-Always talk to your doctor before trying any alternative treatments.
+CAM treatments have not been proved effective.
+Some may be helpful, while others may be harmful.
+Always talk to your doctor before trying any alternative or complementary treatments.

 - sleep disturbance